yosua-kristianto/CuaMcCarsaree44/README.md

 # Hey Ho

 Hello, I'm CuaMcCarsaree44.
 I from Indonesia.

-I'm currently working on [Merkle Innovation](https://www.linkedin.com/company/merkleinnovation/mycompany/) as Technical Project Auditor.
 Formerly working as Head of Reasearch and Development.

 I speak **PHP**, **Typescript**, **JavaScript**, **C#**, **Java**, and **Kotlin**.
 And now expanding to **Python** and **R**.